TUDelft-books/.github/profile/README.md

 # Welcome!

 This organization contains open interactive course modules created by employees from Delft University of Technology that are being hosted on GitHub and GitHub Pages.
+These open interactive course modules are created using [JupyterBook 1](https://jupyterbook.org/v1) (based on [Sphinx](https://www.sphinx-doc.org/)), [TeachBooks](https://teachbooks.io/) and/or [Jupyterbook 2](https://jupyterbook.org/stable/) (based on [MyST](https://mystmd.org/)).
 All open interactive course modules are shown on: https://oit.tudelft.nl/.
 Furthermore, this homepage lists TU Delft open interactive learning material (both open interactive course modules and open interactive textbooks) hosted on various other places, among others:

 - other GitHub personal/organizations with corresponding GitHub pages
 - EWI pages (prime.pages.ewi.tudelft.nl)